mshagirov/pythonlab/_01-introduction/06_functions.md

 ---
 **E4:** Function Objects

 As noted earlier on this page, Python treats functions as objects.
-This also means that functions have their own (data) type, `function`, just like other objects.
 You can check this using `type` method.
 Keeping this in mind, answer following question by running the code cell below.

-> `type(object)` returns the type of the input `object`.
-E.g., `type(1)` returns
-`int` type since `1` is an integer.

 - What is the difference between `hi` and `hi()` below?
-Print statements are there so that code will print out the results to the console.
+Print statements are there to examine these objects by printing them to the console.
-- You don't need to use `print` if you run this commands in the terminal (Python shell).

 <div class="language-python highlighter-rouge">
 <pre class="highlight"><script type="py-editor" worker>
 def hi():